missymlythe/Calculator/README.md

         18 / 80% = 1.25

     11. **Sine, Cosine and Tangent**
       - Three (3) popular trogonometric function will appear.
+This trigonometry calculator will help you in two popular cases when trigonometry is needed.
+If you want to find the values of sine, cosine, tangent.